jkolp/Multiple_Choice_Questions-iOS13/README.md

 * Change UI elements such as Labels and Buttons.
 * MVC pattern for app development.
 * Swift Struct instance.
-* Understand the difference between value types and reference types.
-* Learn about Swift Classes and creating Objects.
-* Compare Swift Classes with Swift Structs and know when to use which.
 * Object Oriented Programming.